Last updated on March 12, 2026

 Ramp’s payoff is everything you do afterwards in a lot of ways.
 You’re able to cast better spells more quickly by getting more mana.
 This helps you get ahead of your opponents and cast threats before they can find answers.

-For more specific payoffs you can look for creatures with landfall abilities.
-Cards like Avenger of Zendikar and Scute Swarm get more dangerous when you’re dropping multiple lands on a turn.
+For more specific payoffs you can look for cards with landfall abilities.
+Examples like Avenger of Zendikar and Scute Swarm get more dangerous when you’re dropping multiple lands on a turn.
 Mana doublers like Mirari's Wake get exponentially better when you pump out extra lands.

-If you have mana dorks, Murkfiend Liege, Drumbellower and Village Bell-Ringer can earn their mana cost back immediately and get you into some crazy combos or a huger X spell.
+If you have mana dorks, Murkfiend Liege, Drumbellower, and Village Bell-Ringer can earn their mana cost back immediately and get you into some crazy combos or a larger X spell.

 Wrap Up